inex/ixp-manager-docs-md/docs/dev/frontend-crud.md

 * validation is the standard [Laravel validation](https://laravel.com/docs/5.5/validation) which works well with [Former](https://github.com/formers/former).
 * it's important to remember to assign the object as: `$this->object = $inf;` as it is used to create log messages, etc.

+The following hooks are available:

+* `protected function postStoreRedirect() {}` - the *Doctrine2Frontend* class returns null.
+Override it to return a valid route name to have the post store redirect go somewhere besides `/list`.

 ## Delete

 Deletes are handled via posts and so have Laravel's built in CSRF protection.
 The logic is quiet simple: